SanDiegoCountySheriff/Cal-RIPA/Documentation/APP-CONFIG.md

-# RIPA Application Configuration File
+# Cal-RIPA Application Configuration File

 ## How to locate and edit the config.json file